trochford/Laminar/README.md

 The vagrant user credentials are the defaults - User: vagrant ; Password: vagrant

 The VirtualBox console GUI will be initiated during the running of the boot script.
-A container running bash in the light-weight Phusion container optimzed Ubuntu will be running in Docker inside vagrant-dockerhost.
+A container running bash in the light-weight Phusion container (optimzed Ubuntu for Docker) will be running in a Docker container inside vagrant-dockerhost.
 Upon completion of the boot script, Docker can be tested with the Docker hello-world image:
 * *Enter:* sudo docker run hello-world or
-* *Enter"* sudo docker attach Ubunto
+* *Enter"* sudo docker attach Phusion

 There will be two Vagrant providers running: one for Docker and one for the Ubuntu host.
 To destroy them, two Vagrant Destroy commands will be needed:
-* *At the Window prompt, enter:* vagrant destroy *- will tear down the Docker provider "myService"*
+* *At the Window prompt, cd vagrantShare/myService, then enter:* vagrant destroy *- will tear down the Docker provider "myService"*
-* *and then, enter:* vagrant global-status *- to find the ID of the VirtualBox provider "dockerhost"*
+* *and then, cd ..  *- up to vagrantShare*
-* *and then, enter:* vagrant destroy {dockerhost ID}
+* *and then, enter:* vagrant destroy

 Tested on Windows 7 and Windows 10.

-For sessions subsequent to the initial running of the boot script, the Ubuntu image can be started in the standard Vagrant fashion:
+For sessions subsequent to the initial running of the boot script, the "vagrant-dockerhost" image can be started in the standard Vagrant fashion:
-* *In a CMD shell, enter:* cd c:\Laminar\vagrantShare
+* *In a CMD shell, enter:* cd [...]\vagrantShare
 * *Enter:* vagrant up

 ### Laminar Help

 SYNOPSIS
-    Dispatches a Laminar request to seven sub-commands.
+    Dispatches a Laminar request to nine sub-commands.

     Sub-commands include:
         - bootstrap